audreywl/baclaudio/whatsnext.md

 ---
-title: What's Next?
+title: What else?
 layout: template
 filename: whatsnext
 ---
-# What's next?
+# What more is there?

 ## Pitfalls
 Currently the user must wait several seconds for the program to complete analysis of the song and play, which creates a less than ideal audio and visual experience.